Sterling Impression Animal Rehabilitation Center of New England 2017. All rights reserved

 Available Therapy Services...

-Obesity is a serious medical condition that can cause injury, health problems, and shorten your pets life span.
-Obesity in your pet is 100% preventable and can be controlled through a firm diet and exercise plan.
-Your pets body condition score is evaluated by our staff veterinarian and then a workout plan is established to meet the weight loss goals for your pet.
-The slim swim program incorporates our underwater treadmill, swimming, ramps, land exercises and core strengthening activities.
+Obesity is a serious medical condition that can cause injury, health problems, and shorten your pet's life span.
+Obesity in your pet is 100% preventable and can be controlled by a firm diet and exercise plan.
+Your pet's body condition score is evaluated by our staff veterinarian and then a workout plan is established to meet the weight loss goals for your pet.
+The Fitness and Fun Swim program incorporates our underwater treadmill, swimming, and calorie calculations.
+Dogs may also come to Sterling Impression for fun and conditioning, especially in the winter months when going for walks can be difficult.